hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Rob Aitken, Mike Borza, Liam Dillon, Dale Donchin, John Goodenough, and Oleg Raikhman for their feedback.
+We would like to thank Rob Aitken, Mike Borza, Liam Dillon, Dale Donchin, John Goodenough, Oleg Raikhman, Henk Birkholz, Ned Smith, and Laurence Lundblade for their feedback.

 Work on this document has in part been supported by the DARPA AISS project (grant agreement HR0011-20-9-0043).